- BRRRR is a new tactic for real estate investing that stands for Buy, Rehab, Rent, Refinance, Repeat.

 Of course there is!
 Ark7, a real estate securitization trading platform, allows users to truly enjoy the advantages of passive investment.
-The real monthly rental income dividend is earned monthly, and the real estate value-added appreciated income is obtained over time.
+The real monthly rental income cash distribution is earned monthly, and the real estate value-added appreciated income is obtained over time.
 The housing management problem is solved by Ark7 management.

 At the same time, Ark7 relies on a professional real estate investment and management team, which has many advantages over individual investors using BRRRR strategy.
 First, with Ark7 investment, the capital is very flexible and attainable with shares starting as low as $5.40.
-Second, the user starts earning dividends from the rental income immediately to not waste any time.
+Second, the user starts earning cash distributions from the rental income immediately to not waste any time.
 Third, Ark7 professional housing management team controls the maintenance costs of the house, reduces unnecessary overhead, and improves revenue.

 We pick up where BRRRR fails!
 Interested in investing with Ark7?
 Sign up to browse through our property listings in the hottest locations like Seattle, Austin and Berkeley.